steveoro/goggles_api/README.md

 A fully randomized `seed.rb` script is still a work-in-progress.
 Contributions are welcome.

-Assuming we want the `test` environment DB up and running, you can either have (one or even both cases, with mixed possibilities in between):
+Assuming we want the `test` environment DB up and running, you can either have:

 ### A. Everything on _localhost_